artfuldev/Kenny/ReadMe.txt

 Kenny v0.1.1.0
-by Kenshin Himura, CC-BY-NC-SA License (see License.txt)
+by Kenshin Himura, governed by GNU GPL and CC-BY-NC-SA Licenses (see gpl.txt and ccbyncsa.txt) ReadMe Version 1.1

 Kenny is a Winboard/XBoard chess engine based on Winglet, an open source chess program.
 Winglet's full source code can be obtained from [http://www.sluijten.com/winglet/source/index.htm].